sartak/keyboard/README.md

 Chording a word also makes the following punctuation smarter.
 For example typing a `.` will delete the chord's trailing space, add the period then a new trailing space, and turn on sticky shift for the next letter.
 Typing `,` is similar but doesn't enable the sticky shift.
 I achieve this with a "sentence" layer that most chords enable and most other characters disable.

 My keyboard also emits a sidechannel of keys pressed and chords used.
 (Astute readers will recognize this as a _keylogger_!)
 Ordinarily, the host computer can only see the outputs of chords; this allows seeing the inputs too.
 I have a daemon listening to that sidechannel to track whether each word was typed using character entry or a chord.
 This unlocks some neat benefits, like noticing I type a word the slow way frequently, and either remind me of the chord I already have for it, or offer up an available combo.
-It also offers a more accurate visualization of where my fingers are on the keyboard, like so:
+It also offers a more accurate visualization of where my fingers are on the keyboard, which I can iframe into a website like Monkeytype like so:

 ![Chorded entry visualizer](chords.gif)